tbores/AndroidLint_SonarProfileGenerator/README.md

 - Android Lint Tool must be accessible from the command line, so update your %PATH% variable
 - Create your Android Lint Violation List with the following command : <b>lint --list > android_lint_rules_list.txt</b>
 - Run the program with the following command : <b>java -jar AndroidLintProfileGenerator.jar android_lint_rules_list.txt path_for_your_generated_xml_android_lint_profile_for_Sonar</b>
+- Your Android Lint profile for Sonar is created!